 to view what school districts and KDE customers said during the award webcast regarding Bill as the first recipient of the award.

-Bill Stilwell after the webcast.
+to view the interview with Bill Stilwell after the webcast.

 2009 Stilwell Award Winner